jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 The intention of this demo is trying to show you how to use `Rust` to write a contract at a low level.
 Since the lack of toolchain and libraries, it maybe seems not worth to use `Rust` developing CKB contract.

 But with the Rust ecosystem, things could be better.
 For example, with `cargo`, you can abstract libraries into crates, we can gain a better developing experiment if we just import a syscalls crate instead write it ourselves.
 More people use `Rust` on CKB, more crates we can use.
+Another advance to use Rust is that in CKB the contract only does verification.
+Aside from on-chain contracts, we also need to write an off-chain code to generate transaction data.
+That means we may need to write duplicated code if we use different languages for the contract and the off-chain generator, but with Rust, we can use the same library to write the contract and the generator.

 The other downside is that Rust target `riscv64imac-unknown-none-elf` is still on a very early stage, it can't handle entry point properly, and do not support `std` library.
-But it's hopeful of getting better since the RISC-V becomes more popular.
+But it's hopeful of getting better once the RISC-V becomes more popular in the future.

 That's it.
 We'll discuss more serious contracts in later articles.